theophanevie/yao/README.md

 # Patch note

+## 1.0.1

+- Misc typing fix

 ## 1.0.0

-- Elcondor theme is played on voice channel connection
+- Elcondor theme is played on the connection to the vocal channel
-- Yao react to messages with you
+- Yao reacts to the message with you
 - !gigue command added

 ## 0.2.0